RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 nullable is the explicit way to say "may be absent".
 Document as a behavior change in the migration guide, including the `#nullable disable` note above.

+**Decision (2026-07-12, extended): mandatory means always on the wire.** A non-nullable action must also be **available**: `CanExecute() == false` on a mandatory action throws at render time, the same contract violation as null.
+This makes `ActionDescription.IsMandatory` in the schema a hard guarantee ("always present on the entity") instead of "declared, availability runtime-dependent". `CanExecute` keeps its gating role for **nullable** actions only.
+No compile-time diagnostic: the generator cannot see through `Func<bool> canExecute`, and the only heuristic (Op ctor requires a delegate) would fire on every contract-first action — the runtime exception message carries the guidance instead.
+Contract-first follow-up tracked as GEN-19.

-**Done:** `SirenEmitter.EmitActionResolution` now branches on `ActionMetadata.IsMandatory`:
+**Done:** `SirenEmitter.EmitActionResolution` branches on `ActionMetadata.IsMandatory`:
-mandatory actions get a null guard that throws `InvalidOperationException` (naming property and HTO class) followed by a plain `CanExecute()` check; nullable actions keep the silent `?.CanExecute() == true` pattern.
-Tests: generated-source shape, render-time throw for a null mandatory action, silent omission for null nullable actions.
-Documented in the migration guide ("Null Non-Nullable Actions Now Throw") and SourceGenerator.md ("Null Handling in `ToSiren()`"), both including the `#nullable disable` note (no annotations → everything counts as mandatory).
+mandatory actions get two guards — null and `!CanExecute()` — that throw `InvalidOperationException` (naming property and HTO class), then render unconditionally; nullable actions keep the silent `?.CanExecute() == true` pattern.
+Tests: generated-source shape (both guards), render-time throw for null and for unavailable mandatory actions, silent omission for null nullable actions.
+Documented in the migration guide ("Non-Nullable Actions Must Always Render", incl. the contract-first migration note) and SourceGenerator.md ("Null Handling in `ToSiren()`"), both including the `#nullable disable` note (no annotations → everything counts as mandatory).

 ### GEN-11 — No zero/multiple-endpoint diagnostics